mshimer/assertgin/README.md

 ## Custom Types

-What if my company has a type that's not included in your code - like a Money type:
+What if my company has a type that's not included in your code.

 How easy is it to add custom types ?

-Like Joda Time DateTime for example :
+Like Joda Time DateTime for example.
+Testing date types can be a pain.

+Here we format the date and compare the formatted result with what we expect it to be.

 And add types in the overridden constructor like so :